akashkr1303/Excel-Sales-Analytics/README.md

 # Customer Performance Report | P & L Report
 ## Project Objective:
-To build multiple reports using Excel by performing data analysis on the historical data of AtliQ Hardware (an imaginary firm) which can enable stakeholers to draw insights and make business decision.
+To build multiple reports using Excel by performing data analysis on the historical data of AtliQ Hardware (an imaginary firm) which can enable stakeholders to draw insights and make business decisions.

 ## Business Model:
 AtliQ Hardware is a firm that manufactures computer hardware, accessories, storage & networking devices and sells its products through various customers like Amazon, Flipkart, Walmart and its direct stores across regions using different modes of channels.